-Application Processing Fee8
+Application Processing Fee7

-- Applicants to the University are required to pay a non-refundable Application Processing Fee of \$50. - The Application Processing Fee must be submitted by the applicant along with his or her application for enrollment.
+- Applicants to the University are required to pay a non-refundable Application Processing Fee of \$50. - University Grants to help defray the Application Processing Fee are available to applicants based upon their country of residence.
+This list can be found at https://applicants.uopeople.org/pdf/enrollmentagreement.pdf - The Application Processing Fee must be submitted by the applicant along with his or her application for enrollment.